The Comfort of Strangers (film): Plot

 Unmarried English couple Colin and Mary are vacationing in Venice for a second time.
 As they meander through the city visiting landmarks, they are surreptitiously photographed by a stranger.
 Over dinner, Mary questions Colin as to whether he likes her two children, whom she conceived during her last marriage.
 While wandering through the streets, the couple gets lost.
 They encounter Robert, an elegant British-Italian man who offers to take them to his bar.
 Over several bottles of wine, Robert regales the couple with intimate, bizarre details of his life, including stories about his sadistic father, an Italian diplomat, as well as cruel pranks his younger sisters played on him during his childhood.
 He also recounts how he met his wife, Caroline, the daughter of a Canadian diplomat.
 Colin and Mary attempt to return to their hotel after their night with Robert, but become lost.
 Mary suffers a migraine and the two end up sleeping on the streets.

 At dawn, the couple awaken and visit a cafe in the square at St Mark's Basilica.
 There, Mary expresses unease and wishes to abort their vacation.
 The two are again met by Robert, who apologizes after learning the couple slept on the street.
 He offers to have them over for a meal at his home, which they accept.
 The three are taken by a water taxi to Robert's spacious, Moorish-styled apartment, and the couple take a nap.
 They awaken and are met by Caroline.
 She tells them Robert has left to work at his bar, and offers Mary food.
 As Mary spends time with Caroline, she notices that she appears to have a back injury.
-Caroline confesses to having looked in on the couple while they were sleeping, and remarks their beauty.
+Caroline confesses to having looked in on the couple while they were sleeping, and remarks on their beauty.

 When Robert returns, he continues to unfurl anecdotes about his domineering father and grandfather.
 When Colin insults Robert in the library, Robert punches him in the stomach.
 Colin does not tell Mary about the incident.
 After dinner, Colin and Mary return to their hotel, where they have passionate sex.
 Later, Mary has a nightmare, and upon waking, admits to Colin that she saw a photograph of him in Robert and Caroline's apartment.
 While the couple visit the beach later, Colin confesses to Mary how Robert hit him.
 Colin suggests they get married when they return to England, but Mary is now hesitant about the idea.